 5. And finally, navigating through the FERS disability claims process can be overwhelming, particularly if you are suffering from a disabling illness or injury.
 Retaining an attorney knowledgeable in FERS disability law will save you tremendous stress and aggravation.
 When you’re disabled, you need to focus on getting better, not on applying for benefits.

-Contact DeHaan Busse LLP today for a FREE evaluation.
+Contact The DeHaan Law Firm today for a case evaluation.

 Individual Disability Insurance Policies: A private insurance policy purchased by an individual which provides a monthly benefit if a disability renders them unable to work or reduces the amount they can work.
 These individual disability policies are governed by the law of the state in which they are issued.